nadyavoynich/Instacart/README.md

   * Includes: Soda, reduced fat milk, Hass avocados, garlic, and honeycrisp apples.
 * Most products in these groups align closely with the most frequently reordered items.

-**Recommendations:**
+**☑️ Proposed Actions:**
 * Prioritise and prominently display these products when users first log in or visit the site.
-* Offer bundle deals or recommend related products to increase the average order value.
+* Offer bundle deals on top frequently reordered items (bananas, strawberries, spinach + with complementary products) to increase average order value.

 ### Q.8: How often and when are products from different departments/aisles sold?
 **Order Frequency by Department**